fpv-wtf/butter/README.md

 # Purpose
 This program will enable fastboot on DJI Air Unit (Lite), DJI FPV Goggles V1 and DJI FPV Goggles V2.
 This means you can recover or forcefully downgrade your devices firmware ignoring antirollback.

+# Supported platforms
+- Windows 64bit
+- Linux x64, armhf, aarch64

+Sorry OS X users, you will need to find a friend with a supported PC.
+If someone has any ideas on how to make the recovery USB device that shows up for 5 seconds during DJI device power up successfully enumerate on OS X in libusb (or at all) we're all ears.

 # Usage
-For end users the reccomended method is to download premade flashing packages available at:
+For end users the recommend method is to download premade flashing packages available at:
 - [Air Unit - V01.00.0608](https://mega.nz/file/4ygSlZLZ#ZJ7aEwO0s-1ucK1QJTDf1gzA6ZXRncBP_8IH0U_5iQQ)
 - [Air Unit Lite / Caddx Vista / Runcam Link - V01.00.0608](https://mega.nz/file/4yoAnDKZ#WB4n3KlsB69nIAt1p2gIdqZEsnNf_u1UgO0xPG9Oqx4)
 - [FPV Goggles V1 - V01.00.0608](https://mega.nz/file/YnI0TJYB#FVGdEwXERCzGnJCWPdDLZg2U2VWGJUZWo52WYCHyQkM)